The GLEAM 4-Jy (G4Jy) Sample: III. Further host-galaxy identification, and redshift assessment: Fornax A

 \section{Fornax A}

 For (the original) G4Jy Paper II, G4Jy~1110 was mistakenly cross-identified as Fornax A, due to its similar radio-morphology and orientation on the sky.
 Instead, it is also known as PKS B1358$-$113, and is the brightest cluster galaxy of ACO~1836.
-Furthermore, with a counterpart in the 6dFGS (g1401419$-$113625) at a redshift of $z = 0.03797$, G4Jy~1110 has a linear extent of 277\,kpc (White et al, submitted).
+Furthermore, with a counterpart in the 6dFGS (g1401419$-$113625) at a redshift of $z = 0.03797$, G4Jy~1110 has a linear extent of 277\,kpc \citep{White2025d}.

 Meanwhile, Fornax~A (NGC~1316) is a famous merger remnant with a linear size of 389\,kpc \citep{McKinley2015} at $z = 0.006$ \citep{Humason1956}.
 A detailed optical study by \citet{Schweizer1980} -- showing the presence of an outer envelope, loops and `ripples' of stars -- allowed them to infer that the system has undergone multiple merger events.
 [See also the flickering activity and feedback studied by \citet{Maccagni2020,Maccagni2021} with MeerKAT.]
 In fact, using a sample of 43 radio galaxies, \citet{Heckman1986} found that between one quarter and one third of the sources are associated with merger remnants.
 That is, their host galaxies show highly-disturbed optical morphologies (e.g. shells, tails, fans) that are suggestive of recent collisions.